 WHAT YOU NEED TO MAKE RED BEANS AND RICE

-This recipe is proof positive that good eating doesn’t need to complicated or elaborate.
+This recipe is proof positive that good eating doesn’t need to complicated or elaborate, just like my black beans and rice recipe!

 |1 can (16 ounces) red beans, in chili sauce, undrained|